-Sao Paulo is one of the richest cities in the world and ranks as the leading commercial and industrial centre of South America.
+Sao Paulo is one of the wealthiest cities globally and ranks as the leading commercial and industrial centre of South America.
 In 2005, the Gross domestic product (GDP) of the city was US$ 156,280,780,941.00.
-According to data of IBGE, this GDP was equivalent to approximately 12.26% of the Brazilian GDP and 36% of all production of goods and services of the State of Sao Paulo.
-Also, the per capita income for the city was R$ 24,083 in 2005.
+The per capita income for the city was R$ 24,083 in 2005.

 The city's financial districts are in the surroundings of Avenida Paulista and the Centro Velho (Old Centre).
 Some other essential business districts are in the boroughs of Pinheiros and Santo Amaro, including the large artery Faria Lima.
 Some significant and highly specialised regions like Bom Retiro and Bras (wholesale garment districts), Consolacao (lighting equipment), Rua Santa Ifigenia (electrical and electronic parts), Rua Teodoro Sampaio (furniture and musical equipment), the posh Rua Oscar Freire (designer and label stores), Avenida Europa (luxurious automobiles) and a crowded Rua Vinte Cinco de Marco are in and around the city.